gaskinwang/SeeTurgor/README.md

 -   commentjson

-CorelDRAW is also needed for vectorization and manually tracing the fuzzy parts of cell walls that are out the limit of artificial intelligence (i.e., FCN) to recognize.
+CorelDRAW is also needed for vectorization and manually tracing the fuzzy parts of cell walls that are out the limit of artificial intelligence to recognize.

 # Tutorial